wavefrontHQ/docs/pages/doc/50_releasenotes.md

 When viewing metric information in a chart, anomalies or other interesting information is often noticed that requires further investigation.
 When this investigation requires moving to another system or tool, this release makes the process easier by providing links between Wavefront and external systems using the new external links feature.

 For example, if you use logging systems such as ELK and Splunk, you can easily construct a meaningful URL to navigate from a Wavefront chart  to a log entry in one of these systems.
-While this example focuses on a log scenario, the feature is general <span style="font-size: 12pt;">purpose: you can link through to any type of system.</span>
+While this example focuses on a log scenario, the feature is general purpose: you can link through to any type of system.

 External links employ a template language that allows you to pass information about metric names, source names, point tag values, and time window of the originating series to the target URL and support filtering based on metric, source, and point tag value regular expressions.